easolhq/easolhq.github.io/docs/reference/tags/product_search/index.md

 ```
 {% endraw %}

-The tag returns an `items` array and a `paginate` pagination object to the block passed in, the items array represents 1 page of the results from the search.
+The tag returns an `items` array and a `Paginate` pagination object to the block passed in, the items array represents 1 page of the results from the search.

 # Pagination